-The Ethics Code of Ethics shall apply to all Town Officials, Town Officers, and Town Employees, whether elected and/or appointed, paid or unpaid.
-The Ethics Code shall also apply to those conducting business with the Town of Ledyard officials, including members of the Board of Education, and all Town and Board of Education employees.
+The Ethics Code shall apply to all Town Officials, Town Officers, and Town Employees, whether elected and/or appointed, paid or unpaid.
+The Ethics Code shall also apply to those conducting business with the Town of Ledyard.

 Specific portions of this Ordinance shall not be applicable if they conflict in whole or in part with the Town Charter, labor agreement, employment contract, or state statute.